-If the PGW needs to send a request for IP-CAN Session Modification procedure towards a PCRF which is known to have restarted since the IP-CAN session establishment, the PGW may discard the request and may tear down the associated PDN connection, based on operator policy, by initiating a PDN connection deactivation procedure towards the MME/S4-SGSN with the cause set to "Reactivation requested".
+If the PGW needs to send a request for IP-CAN Session Modification procedure towards a PCRF which is known to have restarted since the IP-CAN session establishment, the PGW may discard the request and may tear down the associated PDN connection, based on operator policy, by initiating a PGW initiated bearer deactivation procedure for the default bearer towards the MME/S4-SGSN with the cause set to "Reactivation requested".
 This leads the UE to initiate a UE requested PDN connectivity procedure for the same APN.
 Emergency and eMPS sessions should not be torn down.